How To Make Training More Engaging

 For topics with many moving parts, microlearning makes everything more manageable.
 One-to-three-minute chunks prevent learner overwhelm while supporting better focus.

 According to recent research, microlearning supports encoding and retrieval by minimizing extraneous load, especially when visuals and text are used together.
-Another study found that learners retain up to 30% more when lessons are spaced out and delivered in shorter bursts.

 But here's what the research doesn't tell you: the sweet spot for microlearning isn't just 1-3 minutes—it's creating content that can be consumed in the time between meetings.
-I call this 'transition learning,' and it's incredibly effective for busy professionals.

 • Stick to one clear idea per module

-• Use repetition over time to reinforce learning techniques
+• Use repetition over time to reinforce learning

 • Schedule regular breaks between segments

-• Let learners revisit content when needed
+• Let learners revisit content whenever needed

 • Match session length to learner availability